 4. Engage and motivate remote workers

 COVID-19 has led to many offices closing for the safety of their staff.
 All employees, including contact center agents, are now working from home.
-This poses new continuity of service and employee engagement challenges.
+This poses new continuity of service and employee engagement challenges, leaving many companies wondering how to motivate agents in a call center when they aren’t physically at the site.
 Analytics keeps agents on track with new KPIs.
 Gamification provides continual feedback, helps make learning new content more fun, and motivates agents to continually boost performance, stay engaged, and enhance the way they interact with customers to improve outcomes.

 5. Augment agent resources with self-serve options